BriceNocenti/tabxplor/README.md

-Finally, another calculation appears helpful: the difference between the cell and the total, minus the confidence interval of this difference (or in other word, what remains of that difference after having subtracted the confidence interval). `ci = "after_ci"` highligths all the cells whose value is significantly different from the relative total (or first cell).
-This is particularly useful when working on small populations: we can see at a glance which numbers we have right to read and interpret.
+Finally, another calculation appears helpful: the difference between the cell and the total, minus the confidence interval of this difference (or in other word, what remains of the difference after having subtracted the confidence interval). `ci = "after_ci"` highligths all the cells whose value is significantly different from the relative total (or first cell).
+This is particularly useful when working on small samples : we can see at a glance which numbers we have right to read and interpret.

 ``` r